 Fire gods and goddesses are some of the most ancient types of gods in numerous mythologies, from Greek and Roman to Hindu and Chinese.
-Fire, similar to water, air, and Earth, and elements that have been worshipped and followed for many millennia.
+Fire, similar to water, air, and Earth, are elements that have been worshipped and followed for many millennia.

 Because fire has played such a pivotal role in the evolution of humanity, it is no surprise that so many civilizations have turned to worship the power that fire beholds.